See your work in print!

 Written submission guidelines

 Before submitting, please take a moment to consider the following submission requirements.
 Jacaranda Journal accepts works of fiction and non-fiction (up to 2,500 words in length), and poetry (up to 4 poems of no more than 75 lines each) from Australian writers.
+We don't define 'Australian' formally as citizenship.

 We ask that written submissions be formatted in the following way: